chryspenalber/tarefa-16-react-refatoracao-/README.md

 <a id="english"></a>
 ## English Version

-# Product Catalog — React + CSS-in-JS
+# Product Card — React + CSS-in-JS
 **Project developed by Chrys Penalber**

 This repository contains a small React demo that renders a `CardProduto` (product card) component styled with CSS-in-JS (via `styled-components` or a similar approach in `src/estilos.js`).
 The goal is to demonstrate component composition, prop-driven styling, and simple interactivity.